ampize/docs/content/docs/guides/sitebuilder.md

 You can also open the preview in a new window (one of the size adjustment buttons in the preview).
 This can be useful in a dual screen configuration with editor on one side and result on the other.

-Please note that seo-related components and settings do not work in preview mode in order to avoid producing unwanted data.
+Please note that SEO-related components and settings do not work in preview mode in order to avoid producing unwanted data.
 The same applies to PWA features and the web app manifest.